Sunnyvale, California: 1900s

 Also in 1906, the Joshua Hendy Iron Works relocated from San Francisco to Sunnyvale after the company's building was destroyed by fire after the 1906 earthquake.
 The ironworks was the first non-agricultural industry in the town.
 The company later switched from producing mining equipment to other products such as marine steam engines.

-In 1912, the residents of Sunnyvale voted to incorporate, and Sunnyvale became an official city.
+In 1912, the residents of Sunnyvale voted to incorporate and Sunnyvale became an official city.

 Fremont High School first opened in 1923.
-The year 2023 marked the school's 100 year anniversary.

 In 1924, Edwina Benner was elected to her first term as mayor of Sunnyvale.
-She was the second female mayor in the history of the state of California.
+She was the second female mayor in California history.

 In 1930, Congress decided to place the West Coast dirigible base in Sunnyvale after "buying" the 1000 acre parcel of farmland bordering the San Francisco Bay from the city for $1.

 This naval airfield was later renamed Naval Air Station Moffett and then Moffett Federal Airfield and is commonly called Moffett Field.

 In 1939, the National Advisory Committee for Aeronautics (NACA, the forerunner of NASA) began research at Ames Laboratory.

 During World War II, the war economy began a change from the fruit industry to the high-tech industry in Santa Clara County.
 The Joshua Hendy Iron Works built marine steam engines, naval guns and rocket launchers to aid in the war effort.
 As the defense industry grew, a shortage of workers in the farm industry was created.
 Immigrants from Mexico came to Sunnyvale to fill this void of workers.

-Following the war, the fruit orchards and sweetcorn farms were cleared to build homes, factories and offices.
+After the war, the fruit orchards and sweetcorn farms were cleared to build homes, factories, and offices.

 In 1950, the volunteer fire department and the paid police department were combined into the department of public safety.

 In 1956, the aircraft manufacturer Lockheed moved its headquarters to Sunnyvale.

 Since then, numerous high-tech companies have established offices and headquarters in Sunnyvale, including Advanced Micro Devices and Yahoo.

 The first prototype of Atari's coin-operated Pong, the first successful video game, was installed in Sunnyvale in August 1972, in a bar named Andy Capp's Tavern, now Rooster T. Feathers.
-Atari's headquarters were located at 1196 Borregas Avenue in north Sunnyvale.
+Atari's headquarters were at 1196 Borregas Avenue in north Sunnyvale.